radek-kricek/population-exposure-climate-change/README.md

 Cleaning and wrangling is part of the data_exploration.ipynb notebook in the 'notebooks' folder.

-Some examples of used techniques include filtering for relevant rows and columns ('ref_area' includes numerical characters)
+Some examples of used techniques include filtering for relevant rows and columns.
+For example, unnecessary rows with data about provinces can be distinguished by containing numerical characters in the 'ref_area' column, for which reason they were dropped.
 ```
 # only 'ref_area' without numerical characters
 df_exp = df_exp.loc[~(df_exp['ref_area'].str.endswith(('0', '1', '2', '3', '4', '5', '6', '7', '8', '9')))]